-I didn’t rush any changes in our space, but honestly contemplated what would make it feel more inviting, make it feel more me and came up with two things: gallery wall and black paint.
+I didn't rush any changes in our space, but honestly contemplated what would make it feel more inviting, make it feel more me and came up with two things: a gallery wall and black walls.
 Are you shocked?
-Probably not, because you’ve seen the title of this post and the picture above, but I just kept coming back to those two things.
+Probably not, because you've seen the title of this post and the picture above, but I just kept coming back to those two things.

 Adding a gallery wall to our space seemed like the easier and safer option to see if that's the thing that it took for the space to feel more like me.
 So, I went for it.
 I definitely want to talk about how I did the gallery wall but first let's back up just a bit and talk about the size of our space and the layout.

 Affiliate links below.
 Thanks for supporting this blog.
 Click to read my privacy and disclosure policy.

 Black Painted Bedroom Size

 Our main bedroom is 17.5' x 12', which is 210 square feet.
 I was curious to know what the average master bedroom size was (not that it matters but I thought someone would have blogged about it) and, sure enough, I found an article about it.
 So, our bedroom is slightly smaller compared to the average-sized bedroom of a new-build construction today, which seems crazy!

 An interesting fact about our house is that Greyson's bedroom - I recently shared his Boy Bedroom reveal - is actually larger than our bedroom.
 His bedroom doesn't have an attached bathroom, which indicates that it's not supposed to be the master bedroom.

 A few years ago, we upgraded to a king-sized bed in our space and that really helped ground the space.
 The bedroom sizing, the larger bed and larger nightstands, helped make the space feel more full.
 Still, part of the reason that I was wanting the gallery wall and paint changes was because the space still felt empty in parts.
 I don't know if that makes sense or not.